garrandall/popular-music-data/tracks/good-time-baby-bobby-rydell.md

 (Good time baby -yeah)

-My chick's dynamite, kicks, kicks ev'ry night
+My chick's dynamite, kicks, kicks every night
 Good time baby--- let's go crazy
 You're such a thrill to kiss
 Too much when we twist
 Good time baby, I'm gonna stick with you

 You're a real cool baby and I don't mean maybe
-And when I'm with you everything we do moves me to my soul (hmm) Yeah yeah super-fine make sure you're all mine
+And when I'm with you everything we do moves me to my soul (hm) Yeah yeah super-fine make sure you're all mine
 Good time baby I love you yes I do'Whoa